emilyhasson/emilyhasson/README.md

 ## ⚡ Fun fact

 Fun fact: I love exploring the intersection of artificial intelligence and cognitive science.
 Thinking about what mechanisms give rise to conscious experience really fascinates me!

-🎓 **Education:** Bachelor of Science (B.S.) in Statistics and Computer Science, and Brain and Cognitive Science from the University of Illinois, Urbana-Champaign, 2023.

 ## 📫 How to reach me